backstage/backstage/.changeset/early-beds-smoke.md

 '@backstage/plugin-auth-backend': patch
 ---

-removes disable refresh option in order to properly handle refresh tokens for atlassian
+Enabled refresh for the Atlassian provider.